A Teachable Moment…

 The BCc: feature is used when emailing a bunch of onliners who don’t know each other.
-You make this effort because you don’t want to publish their email addresses without their permission or expose them to strangers.
+You make this effort because you don’t want to publish their email addresses without permission or expose them to strangers.

-If you would like to contribute to “How to Find the BCc:” on software or platforms I’ve not mentioned above, please do let me know.
+Please let me know if you would like to contribute to “How to Find the BCc:” on software or platforms I’ve not mentioned above.
 I am pleased to add your tips and suggestions to this post.

-The bottom line is it’s your responsibility to learn to use all the features of your email software program.
-It is also each user’s responsibility to understand the technology in which they are participating in so that they may engage in an informed and courteous manner.
+The bottom line is that it is your responsibility to learn to use all the features of your email software program.
+Each user’s responsibility is to understand the technology they are participating in to engage in an informed and courteous manner.